 A few days later, there was another social occasion, a thoroughly cheerful one.

-I've taught coed weight training classes since 1976.
+I've taught weight training classes since 1976.
 Nowadays I teach in the basement of my home, rather than in a commercial studio.
 Until a few years ago, three of my students were a woman named Peggy Dinkel and two of her grown children, Laura Arundel and Vanessa Caniff.
 Another of Peggy's daughters, Julia Dybdahl, used to attend my classes as well.
 On August 2, 1998, Peggy celebrated her 65th birthday.
 Vanessa had turned 30 the day before.
 On Peggy's big day, they had a huge barbecue at Julia's house, and David and I were invited.

 For several hours, we all ate, laughed, and celebrated life and family love.
 Watching the many children at play, I was filled with a powerful sense that life goes on no matter what happens to any single individual.
 The whole of it is much greater than the parts.

-The few people at the party whom I told about my cancer and the coming operation - then only nine days away - took it all very calmly and nodded their enthusiastic agreement regarding my decision in favor of a mastectomy with no reconstruction.
+The few women at the party whom I told about my cancer and the coming operation — then only nine days away — took it all very calmly and nodded their enthusiastic agreement regarding my decision in favor of a mastectomy with no reconstruction.
 "You're right," they said.
 "That's just what I would do in your position."
 It was needed reassurance.

 David and I have wonderful photos from that day, a few of which I still keep on the refrigerator.
 I captured David playing with the Dybdahls' little black dog, Princess.
 Two of Peggy's young grandchildren, Emily and Ian, spontaneously plopped themselves into my lap for a photo.
 It was as though I were a favorite aunt, instead of a stranger to them.
 The happiness that radiates from all our faces in the resulting picture gives me another sort of reassurance every time I look at it.